← Back to Blog

 The Confidence-Competence Curve

-When you plot self-assessed confidence against actual competence, you often get a curve that looks like this:
+When you plot self-assessed confidence against actual competence, you get a curve that looks roughly like this:

-- As they learn more, confidence often drops—they begin to see the size of the field and their own gaps.
-This "valley" is sometimes called the "valley of humility."
+• Confidence drops as they learn more.
+They start to see the size of the field and their own gaps.
+This dip is sometimes called the "valley of humility."

-- With continued learning, both competence and (eventually) confidence rise again.
-True experts tend to have both high skill and a more calibrated sense of what they know and don't know.
+• With continued learning, both competence and confidence rise again.
+Experts often have high skill and a more accurate sense of what they know and don't know.

 Why It Matters in Work and Learning